oracle/terraform-provider-oci/website/docs/r/core_dedicated_vm_host.html.markdown

 # oci_core_dedicated_vm_host
 This resource provides the Dedicated Vm Host resource in Oracle Cloud Infrastructure Core service.

-Creates a new dedicated virtual machine (VM) host in the specified compartment and the specified availability domain.
+Creates a new dedicated virtual machine host in the specified compartment and the specified availability domain.
+Dedicated virtual machine hosts enable you to run your Compute virtual machine (VM) instances on dedicated servers that are a single tenant and not shared with other customers.
+For more information, see [Dedicated Virtual Machine Hosts](https://docs.cloud.oracle.com/iaas/Content/Compute/Concepts/dedicatedvmhosts.htm).

 ## Example Usage